-An on-call engineer can tag stakeholder to an incident.
+An on-call engineer can tag stakeholders to an incident.
 These stakeholders can be notified by Zenduty about critical incident updates they should be aware of.

 To add a stakeholder, simply click on the Stakeholders tab inside an incident’s details.
 From the panel in the right, choose the user or team you want to send incident communications to.
-Select the name from the dropdown and click “Add”.
+Select the name from the dropdown and click on Add.

-One can also add an external email for the Stakeholder message to be sent to, this can be done by selecting the Email button instead of the Team or User mode.
+We can also add an external e-mail for the Stakeholder messages to be sent to by selecting the Email button instead of the Team or User mode.

-Once one has formatted their message they can then proceed to send the message by clicking the “Add” button on the bottom right.
-This would then proceed to send the formatted message to all the parties added as a stakeholder to the incident.
+Once we have formatted our message, we can then proceed to send the message by clicking on the Add button, sending the formatted message to all the parties added as a stakeholder to the incident.

 A stakeholder communication template allows for standardized messages to be sent to stakeholders from Zenduty, keeping them in the loop with just a few clicks.

-In the modal, one can input the name of the template, and other relevant information for the message.
+In the popup, input the name of the template, and other relevant information for the message.

-You can also add Dynamic variables that take information from the incident and auto append it to the stakeholder message once the template is used.
+We can also add Dynamic variables that take information from the incident and automatically append it to the stakeholder message once the template is used.